roerigdalgaard/PADD/README.md

 # PADD

+OBS: This is a local copy of PSPADD enabling communication with an Domoticz installation

 PADD (formerly Chronometer2) is a more expansive version of the original chronometer.sh that is included with [Pi-Hole](https://pi-hole.net).
 PADD provides in-depth information about your Pi-hole.

 ![PADD](https://jpmck.com/img/blog/padd.png)